What Should Los Angeles Seniors Know About HomeSafe Borrower Eligibility in 2026?

 3. Are non-arm's-length transactions allowed for HomeSafe?

-Answer: Non-arm’s-length transactions are ineligible for HomeSafe when there is a personal or business relationship between parties such as buyer, seller, loan officer, or originating lender.
+Answer: For Los Angeles homesafe borrower eligibility planning, non-arm's-length transactions are ineligible for HomeSafe when there is a personal or business relationship between parties such as buyer, seller, loan officer, or originating lender.

 How this looks in practice